Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures

 \subsubsection{Spike Generation Scheme}

-For the static vision datasets (MNIST, SVHN and CIFAR-10), each input pixel intensity is converted to stream of Poisson-distributed spike events that have equivalent firing rates.
-Specifically, at each time step, the pixel intensity is compared with uniformly distributed random number (in the range between 0 and 1).
+For the static vision datasets (MNIST, SVHN and CIFAR-10), each input pixel intensity is converted to a stream of Poisson-distributed spike events that have equivalent firing rates.
+Specifically, at each time step, the pixel intensity is compared with a uniformly distributed random number (in the range between 0 and 1).
 If pixel intensity is greater than the random number at the corresponding time step, a spike is generated.
-This rate-based spike encoding is used to fed the input spikes to the network for a given period of time during both training and inference.
-For color image datasets, we use image pre-processing techniques of random cropping and horizontal flip before generating input spikes.
+This rate-based spike encoding is used to feed the input spikes to the network for a given period of time during both training and inference.
+For color image datasets, we use the pre-processing technique of horizontal flip before generating input spikes.
 These input pixels are normalized to represent zero mean and unit standard deviation.
 Thereafter, we scale the pixel intensities to bound them in the range [-1,1] to represent the whole spectrum of input pixel representations.
 The normalized pixel intensities are converted to Poisson-distributed spike events such that the generated input signals are bipolar spikes.
-For the neuromorphic version of dataset (N-MNIST), we use the original (unfiltered and uncentered) version of spike streams to directly train and test the network in time domain.
+For the neuromorphic version of the dataset (N-MNIST), we use the original (unfiltered and uncentered) version of spike streams to directly train and test the network in the time domain.